DaeLeonFlucas/post-install-config/README.md

 <h2>osTicket UI</h2>
 <p>
-When navigating the osTicket User Interface (UI), note there are two panels: the Agent Panel and Admin Panel.
-You will know which panel you are on if the opposite panel is displayed on the top right of the UI.
-You will switch back and forth between the two panels during the post-configuration installation lab.
+In the osTicket User Interface (UI), there are two primary sections: the Agent Panel and the Admin Panel.
+The top-right corner will indicate the opposite panel, letting you know your current view.
+You’ll frequently switch between these panels as part of the post-configuration lab.

-In the photo below, you can see we are on the Agent Panel since the UI is displaying the Admin Panel as an option in the top right:
+In the image below, you’ll notice we are on the Agent Panel, as the Admin Panel option is visible in the top right of the UI.
 </p>
 <p>
 <img src="https://imgur.com/bV72KPM.png" height="70%" width="70%" alt="osTicket"/>